Dedicated to Excellence. Committed to Society.

 Our Mission

-In our age of knowledge and information, informatics represent one of the key sciences that shape and influence our development.
-Information and communication technologies permeate every aspect of life—from the macro-level of economy, government and society, to the micro-level of every individual’s personal living space.
+In our age of knowledge and information, informatics represents one of the key sciences that shape and influence our development.
+Information and communication technologies permeate every aspect of life—from the macro-level of economy, government, and society, to the micro-level of every individual’s personal living space.
 We at TU Wien Informatics strive to actively take part in creating and forming research trends.
-We believe excellence in both research and teaching is key to master tomorrow’s challenges.
+We believe excellence in both research and teaching is key to mastering tomorrow’s challenges.

 We understand that with our dedication to innovation comes a particular responsibility towards society, and we aim to live up to it by engaging with the broader public.
 Our actions and decisions follow the principles of scientific excellence, integration of research and teaching, and fulfillment of our social responsibility.